lucasktlee/posts/published/spa-indemnities.md

 <p class="lede">After navigating the minefield of the <a href="https://lucasktlee.com/2016/04/25/spa-representations-and-warranties/">representations and warranties</a>, you might be convinced that we have, like <a href="http://www.ancient.eu/odysseus/">Odysseus</a>, reached the shores of Ithaca.
 Nothing could be further from the truth.
-We now come to the next heavily negotiated part of the stock purchase agreement: the <em>indemnities</em>.</p>
+We now come to the next heavily negotiated part of the acquisition agreement: the <em>indemnities</em>.</p>

 _What function do the indemnities serve?_

 When a contractual clause is breached, the injured party will have a right to bring a legal action against the breaching party, and the court will determine the appropriate quantum of damages to be paid by the breaching party.
 The problem with letting the court determine the quantum of damages is that it leaves both parties uncertain of what their maximum exposure post-closing will be.
-Rather than leave the issue to the courts, the parties will negotiate indemnification provisions that specify in exacting detail the types of breaches that will be indemnified, the liability of the respective parties for indemnification, the procedures for claiming indemnification, the time and monetary limits on indemnification, and whether indemnification is the sole remedy for a breach of the stock purchase agreement.
+Rather than leave the issue to the courts, the parties will negotiate indemnification provisions that specify in exacting detail the types of breaches that will be indemnified, the liability of the respective parties for indemnification, the procedures for claiming indemnification, the time and monetary limits on indemnification, and whether indemnification is the sole remedy for a breach of the acquisition agreement.

-As might be expected, all of the above _will_ be negotiated extensively, and a good private equity investor will pay close attention to this section of the stock purchase agreement, and to his or her counsel’s advice.
+As might be expected, all of the above _will_ be negotiated extensively, and a good private equity investor will pay close attention to this section of the acquisition agreement, and to his or her counsel’s advice.

 ## The Components of an Indemnity Provision

-An indemnity provision in a stock purchase agreement consists of several components:
+An indemnity provision in an acquisition agreement consists of several components:

 * The scope of the indemnities
 * The parties entitled to indemnification